abiodunolunu/vue3-collapse/README.md

 **Note**: The available easing options are listed in a separate table below.

-The value of the easing prop can be options (on the left)
+The value of the easing prop can be any of these options (on the left)

 | Option         | Easing function                     |
 | -------------- | ----------------------------------- |